Effects of Self-Interaction and of an Ideal Gas in Binary Mergers of Bosonic Dark Matter Cores: Effects of the presence of a gas

 After the collision, the bosonic cloud forms a core surrounded by an extended halo of BEC, the gas component evolves depending on the value of \(MR\).
 For \(MR = 0.1\) and 1.0, the gas is subdominant and disperses quickly during the merger, with only a small fraction accumulating near the newly formed soliton core at late times.
 The resulting gas distribution is diffuse and does not strongly affect the core structure.

 In the case with \(MR = 10.0\), the gas dominates the mass contents and disperses throughout the domain.
-Despite of the gas dominance, the bosonic component merges and forms a core as in the previous cases, which develops a potential well that serves as an accumulation point for the gas.
+Despite the gas dominance, the bosonic component merges and forms a core as in the previous cases, which develops a potential well that serves as an accumulation point for the gas.

 Figure~\ref{fig:avg_fit_FBS} shows the angle-averaged density profiles of both the bosonic cloud and the polytrope at different times.
-The left-hand column compares the bosonic profile to an empirical solitonic fit that uses the model Eq. (\ref{eq:soliton_density}), showing excellent agreement regardless of \(MR\).
-The right-hand column displays the evolution of the gas profile. showing that for low \(MR\) values, the gas is almost completely concentrated at the soliton, and as \(MR\) increases, the gas becomes more disperse throughout the domain but still forms a core that evolves along with the final soliton core.
+The left-hand column compares the bosonic profile to the empirical solitonic fit that uses the core model Eq. (\ref{eq:soliton_density}), showing excellent agreement regardless of \(MR\).
+The right-hand column displays the evolution of the gas profile, showing that for small values of \(MR\), the gas is almost completely concentrated at the soliton, and as \(MR\) increases, the gas becomes disperse throughout the domain but still forms a core that evolves along with the final soliton core.

 Together, these results indicate a cooperative interaction where the bosons form a self-gravitating soliton, while the gas responds to the evolving potential, leading to the formation of a long-living concentrated density of the merged structure.
 The final configuration is a bound core-halo system whose properties depend on the mass ratio \(MR\).